-Total utility costs continued to increase in FY 2023 as a result of increased campus occupancy.
-In this fiscal year, more staff and faculty worked on campus and more students took classes inperson compared to other years since 2020.
-This resulted in higher consumption of all utilities.
-In addition all utility rates increased from previous years, adding to costs.
-Due to impacts from the ctcLink transition, utilities that had previously been under the General Utilities account were redistributed to the other three account categories and therefore resulted in General Utilities being \$0 for FY 2023.
-Supplies and materials and purchased services are slightly higher in FY 2023, primarily as a result of an increase in spending related to increased campus occupancy as compared to the previous year.
+Total utility costs significantly increased in FY 2024 as a result of increased occupancy and increased utility rates.
+Since FY 2023, gas, electricity, water, and waste consumption increased on campus due to increased demand with more students, faculty, and staff utilizing campus.
+The increased occupancy and utility demand paired with the rising costs of utility rates resulted in all utility costs to increase from FY 2023 to FY 2024.
+Supplies and materials and purchased services are higher in FY 2024, primarily as a result of an increase in spending related to increased campus occupancy as compared to the previous year as well as an increase in spending related to capital projects.
 Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of the building and are instead recognized as supplies and materials or purchased services costs.
 These fluctuations are to be expected.
 Depreciation expense is also primarily driven by capital activity, with the annual depreciation expense showing a significant increase in any year when a new building is placed in service.